The view of Santiago Chile with the Andes Mountain Range in the background.

 The impressive mountain peaks which surround the city aren’t the only natural wonders to enjoy while in Santiago.
 If you won’t have a chance to visit Chilean Patagonia, luckily you can still see some similarly breathtaking landscapes within a short drive of Santiago.

 If you’re willing to venture an hour or two away, you can see everything from dramatic glaciers to turquoise lakes and active volcanoes.
-And you can even relax in some natural hot springs!
+And, you can even relax in natural hot springs while enjoying the views!

 A bright blue lake on a sunny day, with a snow capped mountain in the background at Cajón del Maipo which is a rason why Santiago Chile is worth visiting.

-If you’re looking to indulge in some typical Chilean cuisine, there is no better place than Santiago!
-From excellent fine-dining, to delicious street food, hearty stews, fresh fish, you will not run out of delicious things to eat and drink here.
+If you’re looking to indulge in some Chilean cuisine, there is no better place than Santiago!
+From fine-dining to delicious street food, hearty stews, traditional dishes, and fresh produce, you won’t run out of delicious things to eat and drink here.

-Some must-try street foods include the iconic ‘completo’, a Chilean-style hot dog topped with mashed avocado, chopped tomatoes, sauerkraut, and lots of mayonnaise.
-Or for a sweet treat, try Mote con Huesillos.
-This is technically a drink, made with a cold, sweet nectar with pieces of dried peach and husked wheat floating in it.
-This might sound odd, but it is actually very refreshing and tasty.
+And, for a sweet treat, I recommend trying mote con huesillos.
+This drink is made from a cold, sweet nectar with pieces of dried peach and husked wheat floating in it.
+Although this might sound odd, it’s actually extremely refreshing and tasty.
+In fact, it was my favourite thing I ate in Santiago!

 A cup of Mote con Huesillos, a traditional Chilean non-alcoholic drink.
 The liquid is a dark brown colour and husked wheat is sitting at the bottom of the cup.
 A white plastic spoon sticks out of the cup.

 Finally, if you drink alcohol, make sure to try a Pisco Sour while in Santiago.
-This is Chile’s national cocktail, made from pisco, lime, egg white and sugar, and it’s absolutely delicious!
+This is Chile’s national cocktail, made from pisco, lime, egg white and sugar — it’s strong, but absolutely delicious!

 12. Experience Chile’s Best Nightlife

-As Chile’s biggest and most populated city, it’s no surprise that Santiago has excellent nightlife!
-Plus, the nightlife options in the city are really diverse and cater to everyone.
+As Chile’s biggest and most populated city, it’s no surprise that Santiago has excellent nightlife.
+Plus, the city’s nightlife options are really diverse, catering to everyone.

-When visiting Santiago, you won’t struggle to find excellent bars, restaurants, live music venues and clubs.
-The most popular neighbourhood to visit for nightlife is Bellavista, which is also one of Santiago’s hippest districts, full of unique shops, art galleries, bars and clubs.
+You won’t struggle to find lively bars, restaurants, live music venues and clubs.
+The most popular neighbourhood to visit for nightlife is Bellavista, which is also one of Santiago’s hippest districts, full of boutique shops, art galleries, and trendy clubs.
 Salsoteca Maestra Vida is a really fun bar for latin dancing.
-Or if you prefer to dance to world renowned DJs, Bar Constitución and La Feria are both great options.
+Or, if you prefer to dance to world renowned DJs, Bar Constitución and La Feria are both great options.

 A woman poses with a red cocktail in a bar, with another cocktail set down on the table in front of her.
 The excellent nightlife in Santiago Chile is one reason why the city is worth visiting.

-There is no shortage of indoor venues or sidewalk patios to choose from here, as well as food, drinks and music to suit every taste.
-We loved Galpon Italia – a bar with a laid back atmosphere, a live band and excellent cocktails.
-And for live Jazz music accompanied by excellent food, you should try The Jazz Corner.
+There’s no shortage of indoor venues or sidewalk patios here, as well as food, drinks and music to suit every taste.
+We loved Galpon Italia — a bar with a laid back atmosphere, live band and excellent cocktails.
+And, for live Jazz music accompanied by excellent food, I recommend The Jazz Corner.

-If you’re visiting from a country with a stronger currency, your money will go further here.
-And the prices are generally cheaper than what you would expect to pay for a city break in many other places around the world.
-Plus, there are so many cheap or free things to see and do in Santiago that it’s easy to tailor your itinerary to suit your budget.
+If you’re visiting from a country with a stronger currency, your money will go further here—and prices are generally lower than what you’d expect for a city break in most parts of the world.
+With plenty of cheap or free things to see and do, it’s easy to tailor your Santiago itinerary to fit almost any budget.

 A row of small colourful houses on a quiet street in Santiago Chile, which is a city worth visiting

-Santiago is a big city, so it can be a bit overwhelming trying to decide where to stay.
-Luckily, the key neighbourhoods that will interest you are all within close proximity to each other and are easy to reach.
+Santiago is a big city, so it can be difficult to decide where to stay.
+Fortunately, the main neighbourhoods that appeal to visitors are all close to one another and easy to get to.

-Some of the best areas to stay are:
+Some of the best and safest areas to stay in Santiago are:

 • Barrio Lastarria or Bellas Artes – For the cultural heart of the city, a high-end European feel, boutique shops and art.

-• Providencia – For a more relaxing and residential area, which is a great place to stay for families.
+• Providencia – For a more relaxed and residential area — this is a great place to stay for families.

-• Barrio Italia – For an artsy and bohemian atmosphere, full of art galleries, antique shops, charming cafés, cool restaurants, and jazz clubs.
+• Barrio Italia – For an artsy and bohemian atmosphere, full of galleries, antique shops, charming cafés, restaurants, and jazz clubs.

 A quaint pedestrian only street in a central neighbourhood in Santiago Chile, with street vendors lining the street and a building completely covered in green ivy.